ShaneCurcuru/mutualaidarlington.org/_posts/2020-03-11-covid-19-missive-two.md

 categories:
   - robinscorner
 ---
-This is Robin S., the cancer doc who is posting about Covid.
+This is Robin Schoenthaler, the cancer doc who is posting about Covid.
 Events are picking up speed.

 I am posting not out of panic, but out of a resigned perspective as I look at how we are going to have to live our radically changed lives for the next while.